leonemma/NBA-1996-2022-Stats-Analysis/README.md

 ## Findings
 This dataset consists of  22 columns and 12844 observations and contains individual players multiple times due to the collection of their statistics every year.

-That's why we will split our analysis in two parts:
+That's why we will split our analysis into two parts:
 1. Analyzing the NBA over the years
 2. Transforming the dataset to represent NBA players average career stats